-Fait avec Coeur: 100% Silk Mask in Dusty Pink is made from sustainably sourced, durable high-quality silk that is super soft on the skin.
+Fait avec Coeur: 100% Silk Mask in Dusty Pink is made from sustainably sourced, durable, high-quality silk that is super soft on the skin.
 Fait avec Coeur's silk products are OEKO-TEX®, BSCI, and ISO certified.

 Sustainable Skincare Kit

-If you really have your heart set on skincare as a gift, my best advice to you is to handpick a skincare ritual that your gift-receiver will actually love and use.
-I’ve selected a ritual for all skin types that are created by truly sustainable beauty brands.
+If you have your heart set on skincare as a gift, my best advice is to handpick a skincare ritual that your gift-receiver will love and use.
+I've selected a ritual for all skin types created by truly sustainable beauty brands.
 These products are high quality without the hefty price tag.

 This bar is perfect for face and body cleansing.
 It contains 99% natural ingredients, all sourced sustainably, and it comes packaged in cardboard.

 For a refreshing and hydrating spritz, add this toner after cleansing.
-It works to hydrate, balance, and can also be used as a makeup setting spray.
+It works to hydrate, balance skin and can also set makeup.

-Boost skin’s complexion with a lightweight coffee serum.
-It contains 98% natural and sustainable ingredients, one of them being salvaged coffee grounds.
+Boost skin's complexion with a lightweight coffee serum.
+It contains 98% natural and sustainable ingredients, including salvaged coffee grounds.

 This glow oil is perfect as a final step in a ritual.
-Nourish and protect the skin from the elements with a perfect arrangement of seed and fruit oils.
+Nourish and protect the skin from the elements with a perfect seed and fruit oils arrangement.

-Creating your own kit as a gift is so much more thoughtful and meaningful than buying a pre-made, mass-produced advent calendar.
-Especially when you consider the environment in your buying decisions.
+Creating a kit as a gift is more thoughtful and meaningful than buying a pre-made, mass-produced advent calendar, especially when considering the environment in your buying decisions.

 The equivalent of 30 million trees are used to wrap gifts every year (1), so a great way to wrap your gifts is to use fabric—known as Furoshiki—instead of wrapping paper.
 You can also repurpose an old box, postage parcel, or newspaper and decorate it with dried leaves from your garden, like Seeking Lavender Lane does.

-Advent has evolved from being something meaningful to Christians, to becoming a consumer product that companies use as a means to make bank every holiday season.
-Let’s make more mindful buying decisions this Christmas and buy something people will really use that won’t harm the planet.
+Advent has evolved from being something meaningful to Christians to becoming a consumer product that companies use as a means to make bank every holiday season.
+Let's make more mindful buying decisions this Christmas and buy something people will use that won't harm the planet.